- Academic Affairs

 Answer: Interesting question.
 Well, throughout my career in law enforcement, I never looked at gender as an issue, ever, as a determining factor whether I could do the job or not.
 Knowing your abilities as a law enforcement officer sets us apart.
 We’re still individuals, even though people think of police as police, they “group think” us.

 I know my abilities and know I am different in my strengths and different in my approaches.
 Women bring a lot of passion and empathy and intuition to the job, so I learned to work with counterparts whether they’re female, male, black, or white.
 We’re all here and should be here for the same mission and ethical purposes for the integrity of keeping our University and, on a larger scale, our society safe.

 Question: At the police candidates’ town hall in March, you spoke of being operations commander at the University of Oregon Police Department when the Olympic Trials were there, and if I heard it right, you brought 3 million people to your campus for two weeks.

 Question: Was that the toughest police challenge you faced?
 You’ve obviously faced a lot of things in your career.

 Answer: It was one.
-I think strategically it was the toughest challenge because the moving parts and the partnerships that you have to maintain in the preplanning.
+I think strategically it was the toughest challenge because of the moving parts and the partnerships that you have to maintain.
 The preplanning started like 18 months prior to that and I wasn’t there at the beginning of the 18 months, but I came in midstream, so I had a lot of catching up to do.
 But it’s like herding cats, you know, trying to schedule that and trying to work cooperatively with the larger agencies, but it went well because of all the preplanning and cooperation with my law enforcement partners.